akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

     ssh-add ~/.ssh/id_rsa
     ssh -tA akeneo@project-staging.cloud.akeneo.com

-    scp dump.sql akeneo@project:dump.sql
+    scp database_backup.sql akeneo@project:database_backup.sql

 .. warning::

     On the SCP command, please note that no domain is specified.

-    Use the short host name of instance.
-Connect to the target server and run `hostname` to get this value.
+    Use the short hostname of the instance, you can find this value by connect to the target instance and run `hostname` to get this value.